priyankashah3107/courseSelling/README.md

 Create a .env file:

-Copy .env.example and rename it to .env.
+.env.example and rename it to .env.
 Install dependencies for the backend:

-bash
-Copy code
 cd backend
 npm install
 Run the backend server:

-bash
-Copy code
 npm run dev

 Navigate to the frontend directory:

-bash
-Copy code
 cd frontend
 Install frontend dependencies:

-bash
-Copy code
 npm install
 Run the frontend:

-bash
-Copy code

 npm run dev

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------